 Schedule and sequence planning

 The construction contract should include a reliable construction schedule with buffer times for unforeseen obstacles.
 For demolition and cutting work, a phased sequence is recommended: investigation and utility clearance, gutting works, cutting/splitting, load removal, source-separated sorting, removal and haulage.
 Interfaces with crane logistics, disposal, and follow-on trades are coordinated to calendar dates.
+Critical path milestones, hold points for inspections, and time windows for noise-intensive activities should be made explicit and linked to acceptance criteria.

 Dependencies